 One of the main reasons why DIY ant remedies seem to fail is simply because the methods aren’t scientifically proven.
 Unlike professional-grade insecticides, DIY home remedies haven’t had any scientific testing to prove their effectiveness in the field.

-“The reason why most DIYs fail are because most of these are contact killers, at best,” Dr. Cooper said.
+“The reason why most DIYs fail is because most of these are contact killers, at best,” Dr. Cooper said.
 “Their methods aren’t scientifically proven and just don’t work.
 If they do actually achieve mortality of the ants, they’re only killing the individual ants that come into contact with the bait, they don’t have properties that can then be transferred to other members back in the nest.
 The ants are producing more ants at a rate that is greater than what is being killed.
 Only a small percentage of the colony is actually being killed.”

 According to Dr. Cooper, “If you aren’t achieving satisfactory results within 1-2 weeks, then your efforts probably aren’t going to work.”